Inventing Terrorists: The Lawfare Of Preemptive Prosecution

 The study defines preemptive prosecution, gives background on the origin of the concept, discusses the tactical patterns that characterize its use by the government, and provides a methodology for determining the categorization of a case.
 The study then shows, for cases on the DOJ lists, the percentages for each categorization of a case, as well as percentages for the tactical patterns used in each categorization.
 The study concludes that the government has used preemptive prosecution to exaggerate the threat of Muslim extremism to the security of the country, and presents some hypotheses as to why the government has done this, without taking a position on which possibilities may be correct.
 The study also makes recommendations to change the present unfair terrorism laws.

-In addition to the report, we also advise watching the video below where we interview two attorneys to speak about preemptive prosecution and why it is so problematic.
+In addition to the report, we also advise watching the video above where we interview two attorneys to speak about preemptive prosecution and why it is so problematic.